kaleabmarkos/Vending-Machine-PR/README.md

 # Vending-Machine-PR

+A project for CSC 244 Digital Logic Lab

+by Kaleab Gessese and Hayden Eischens

 Vending Machine Simulator Overview This repository contains the source code and documentation for a Vending Machine Simulator implemented in SystemVerilog.
 The project aims to demonstrate the functionality of a simple vending machine that accepts different coin denominations, dispenses rotten tomatoes, provides change, and displays the current state and amount of change on 7-segment displays.